 How To Make 2018 The Best Year For Your Relationship

-Emotions.
 Take some time to examine how you are feeling about your relationship.
 Emotions can be potent motivators for change.
-Sometimes we are encouraged when we feel positive emotions such as hope, inspiration and pride but negative feelings such as fear of loss or disappointment can also be powerful motivators.
+Sometimes we are encouraged when we feel positive emotions such as hope, inspiration, and pride but negative feelings such as fear of loss or disappointment can also be powerful motivators.
 Spend some time identifying your feelings and sharing them with your partner.
 Talk about why you want to change and ask them what they’d like to work on in your relationship.

-There are specific areas to focus your energy when trying to make positive changes in your relationship.
+There are specific areas to focus your energy on when trying to make positive changes in your relationship.
 Talk to your partner about possible obstacles, identify a plan, encourage one another, create action steps and recognize things will not always go according to plan and that is ok – together you can adapt and persevere.

 If you think you need help or support in creating lasting change in your relationship, our team of relationship experts would love to help.
 FTAJ can help you explore your relationship and the changes you want to see by discussing your goals and creating a plan of action in couples counseling.
 Or consider our upcoming Luxe couples retreat.
 It’s designed to provide an opportunity to help you learn how to identify your needs, communicate more effectively and create more physical and emotional intimacy.
 Click here if you’re ready to schedule an appointment today or here if you’d like more information on our Luxe Couples Retreat and how we can help you make 2018 your best year yet.